 10. Cabbage White

-The Cabbage White butterfly, also known as Pieris rapae, is a species that consists of multiple stages and is considered a pest when it is in the caterpillar stage.
+The Cabbage White butterfly, also known as Pieris rapae, is a species with multiple stages and is considered a pest when it is in the caterpillar stage.

 In various parts of the state, the Cabbage White caterpillar is also commonly referred to as the Cabbage Worm.